Tuesday, April 25, 2017

-A few months ago I came up with the notion to create a slideshow based on a zombie/horror theme because I love George A. Romero and adore movies like Evil Dead and Resident Evil.
+A few months ago I came up with the notion of a slideshow based on a zombie/horror theme.
+I love George A. Romero and movies like Evil Dead and Resident Evil.
 Not to mention Milla Jovovich!!

-I used Imagecopy 4 to convert several JPGs from various movies but that's where my artistic skills ended.
-I have none!
+I used Imagecopy 4 to convert several JPGs from various movies but that's where my artistic skills ended!
 So I asked a few friends if they'd like to donate some gruesome pics of their own.
 My thanks to the boys listed below for their images and Peter Jørgensen for his awesome slideshow.
-This program removes the lower border for a cool scroller, plays fantastic YMT music and can be launched from either a floppy or hard drive.
+This program removes the lower border for a cool scroller, plays fantastic YMT music and can be launched from a floppy or hard drive.

 - The Credits -